medic/cht-core/README.md

 [CouchDB](https://couchdb.apache.org) v2.x

-[couchdb-lucene](https://github.com/rnewson/couchdb-lucene) v2.x (optional, only required for some in-app analytics)

 ### Setup CouchDB on a single node

 NB: multiple CouchDB nodes will be more complicated, but the general pattern outlined below will be the same.